DefinitionThis section has been translated automatically.

 Upadacitinib is a selective and reversible JAK inhibitor.
 In human cell-based assays, upadacitinib preferentially inhibits JAK1 or JAK1/3 signaling pathways compared to other cytokine signaling pathways mediated through JAK2 pairs.
 This results in inhibition of STAT3 phosphorylation induced by IL-6 and STAT5 phosphorylation induced by IL-7.
 Maximal inhibition was observed one hour after ingestion and fell back to near initial levels by the end of the application interval.
 The mean terminal elimination half-life is 9 to 14 hours; this allows for once-daily (oral) administration.

-Psoriatic arthritis: The efficacy and safety of upadacitinib 15 mg once daily were evaluated in two randomized, double-blind, multicenter, placebo-controlled Phase III studies in patients 18 years of age and older with moderate-to-severe active psoriatic arthritis.
-Significant improvement in psoriatic arthritis (classified according to CASPAR Classification Criteria for Psoriatic Arthritis - at least 3 tender joints and at least 3 swollen joints, plus active plaque psoriasis or a history of plaque psoriasis) was also demonstrated in these patients.
+Psoriatic arthritis: The efficacy and safety of upadacitinib 15 mg once daily were investigated in two randomized, double-blind, multicenter, placebo-controlled Phase III studies in patients aged 18 years and older with moderate to severe active psoriatic arthritis.
+These patients also showed a significant improvement in psoriatic arthritis (classification according to CASPAR Classification Criteria for Psoriatic Arthritis - at least 3 tender joints and at least 3 swollen joints as well as active plaque psoriasis or a history of plaque psoriasis).

-SELECT-PsA 1 was a 24-week study of 1,705 patients with inadequate response to or intolerance to at least one nonbiologic DMARD.
-Upadacitinib monotherapy showed statistically significant improvements in clinical and functional outcomes compared with methotrexate continuation (Smolen JS et al 2019).
+SELECT-PsA 1 was a 24-week study of 1,705 patients with inadequate response to or intolerance to at least one non-biologic DMARD.
+Upadacitinib monotherapy showed statistically significant improvements in clinical and functional outcomes compared to continued methotrexate (Smolen JS et al. 2019).

 The recommended dose of upadacitinib is 15 mg or 30 mg orally once daily.
 In patients with ankylosing spondylitis who do not show a clinical response after 16 weeks of treatment, discontinuation of treatment should be considered.
 Some patients with an initial partial response may improve over the course of continued treatment beyond 16 weeks.
 Treatment shouldnot be started in patients with an absolute lymphocyte count (ALC) < 500 cells/mm3, an absolute neutrophil count (ANC) of < 1,000 cells/mm3 or a hemoglobin level of < 8 g/dl In elderly patients No dose adjustment is required in patients aged 65 years and over.